zooniverse/panoptes/README.md

 ### Requirements

-Panoptes is developed on Ruby 2.1.2.
-It has not been tested with lower versions.
+Panoptes is primarily developed against stable MRI Ruby, currently 2.1.2.
+It is tested against the following versions:
+* 2.1.2
+* 2.1.1
+* JRuby 1.7.12
+* JRuby HEAD

 You will need the following services available:
 * Postgresql 9.3